 GRAB A BITE AT ALTRINCHAM MARKET

 Artisanal food halls are one of our favorite ways to try a number of local specialities without missing a beat.
 Snack around, but be sure to hit up Honest Crust for a slice of wood-fired pizza and Hoke Pokey for homemade ice cream sandwiches for dessert.
 On the weekends, there are also jewelry, home décor, and fashion vendors, so you’ll have no problem finding a souvenir or two.
+Please note: Altrincham Market and many of its vendors are closed on Mondays.

 PAUSE FOR TEA TIME